matteranalytics/matter-analytics-webpage/README.md

     ...
     ```

-7. If all icons in the `src/custom/icons.js` file have been replaced and you no longer use IonIcons, uninstall the icon set:
+7. If all icons in the `src/custom/icons.js` file have been replaced and you no longer use Font Awesome icons, uninstall the icon set:

     ```bash
+    npm uninstall @iconify-icons/fa6-solid
-    npm uninstall @iconify-icons/ion
+    npm uninstall @iconify-icons/fa6-brands
     ```

     Once again, you will see the changes reflected in the `devDependencies` of the `package.json` file.